Skip to main content

 Your daily actions are powerful biological signals.
 Chronic psychological stress, for instance, leads to sustained high levels of cortisol.
 This prolonged exposure can make the hypothalamus and pituitary less sensitive to feedback, a state of dysregulation that keeps the stress response activated and suppresses other vital functions, like reproduction and metabolism.

 Conversely, a nutrient-dense diet provides the essential vitamins, minerals, and fatty acids that are the literal building blocks of hormones and the cofactors for the enzymes that create them.
-High-intensity exercise acts as a potent, acute stressor that stimulates a healthy surge of hormones like from the pituitary, promoting repair and metabolic health.
+High-intensity exercise acts as a potent, acute stressor that stimulates a healthy surge of hormones like growth hormone from the pituitary, promoting repair and metabolic health.

 Finally, your sleep-wake cycle, governed by light and darkness, synchronizes the pituitary’s internal clock, ensuring hormones are released in their proper rhythm.
 Each of these factors is a lever you can pull to directly influence the health and function of this master gland.